 Hamsters are small rodents that are commonly kept as house pets.
 They are distinguishable from other rodents due to their short tails, stubby legs and small ears.
 Hamsters have many different colors, including black, grey, brown, white, yellow, red or a mixture of several colors.

-With 24 species of hamsters, these animals come in a wide range of sizes.
-The European breed can grow as large as 13.4 inches (34 centimeters) long and are some of the biggest varieties of hamsters.
 The dwarf hamster lives up to its name.
-These tiny hamsters grow to around 2 to 4 inches (5.5 to 10.5 cm) long.
+These tiny hamsters grow to around 2 to 4 inches (5.5 to 10.5 cm) long, according to AZ animals (opens in new tab).
 The most common pet hamster, the Syrian hamster, also known as the teddy bear hamster or golden hamster, usually grows to about 6 inches (15.24 cm) long.

 Some hamsters are very social, while others are loners.
-For example, the Syrian hamster doesn't like living near other hamsters.
+For example, the Syrian hamster doesn't like living near other hamsters, according to the Hamster Society Singapore (opens in new tab).
 They are very territorial and should never be put in a cage with other hamsters.
 It will bite the other hamster, and may even kill it.
 Dwarf hamsters, on the other hand, are social and like to have a friend nearby.

 Wild hamsters will hibernate if the weather gets cold enough.
-Hamsters will wake up from their hibernation periodically to eat.
+Hamsters will wake up from their hibernation periodically to eat, according to the journal Hormones and Behavior (opens in new tab).
 If there isn't enough food stored, hamsters will wait to hibernate until their surplus is to their liking.